 Trafalgar real estate guide & listings for sale

-Around 30% of properties in Trafalgar were built in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
-The predominance of single detached homes in the housing stock of this area is an important part of its character.
-Around 85% of the units in the neighbourhood are occupied by homeowners while the remainder are rented.
-This part of Milton offers mainly four or more bedroom and three bedroom homes.
+Around 30% of properties in Trafalgar were constructed between 1960 and 1980, while the majority of the remaining buildings were built pre-1960 and in the 1980s.
+Single detached homes and townhouses are the main housing type in this area.
+About 85% of the properties in the neighbourhood are occupied by homeowners and the rest are rented.
+This neighbourhood offers mainly four or more bedroom and three bedroom homes.